Affiliate links on Android Authority may earn us a commission. Learn more.

 Feedforward ANC works effectively enough to isolate sounds like road noise and traffic, but it lacks precision.
 It can sometimes pick up wind noise and amplify it since there are no interior microphones to correct it.

 What is Feedback ANC?

-Feedback ANC uses microphones situated either inside the earcup on headphones or inside the wearer’s ear.
-Either way, the goal is to pick up ambient sounds that the listener can hear.
+Feedback ANC uses microphones situated either inside the ear cups.
+For earbuds, the feedback ANC mics face toward the wearer’s ear.
+The goal is to pick up ambient sounds that the listener can hear.
 This gives the chip a better starting point since it’s fed a more accurate representation of background noise.
 It also doesn’t suffer from wind noise, since the physical seal will keep such sounds from reaching the microphone in the first place.